Lepton pair production from a hot and dense QCD medium in the presence of an arbitrary magnetic field: Formalism

+where $\langle \bar{\psi}_f\psi_f\rangle$ is the quark condensate of flavor~$f$.
+Eq.~\ref{Eq:Gap_B} depicts how the quasi-quark attains the effective mass $(\mathcal{M})$ depending on the values of the quark condensate and the scalar coupling constant, $G_S$.

-As mentioned earlier, in the present work, we plan to include the effects of the IMC phenomenon on the quasi particle effective/constituent mass $\mathcal{M}$ by using a medium dependent scalar coupling $G_S(eB,T)$~\cite{Farias:2016gmy}: \be G_S(eB,T) = c(eB)\left[1-\frac{1}{1+e^{\beta(eB)[T_a(eB)-T]}} \right]+s(eB), \ee where $c(eB)$, $\beta(eB)$, $T_a(eB)$ and $s(eB)$ depend only on the magnitude of $B$ and their values for selected strengths of $eB$ are given in Table~1 of Ref.~\cite{Farias:2016gmy}.
+As mentioned earlier, in the present work, we plan to include the effects of the IMC phenomenon on the quasi particle effective/constituent mass $\mathcal{M}$.
+In the standard NJL model, where we find only MC throughout the temperature range, $G_S$ does not depend on temperature or magnetic field and remains a constant.
+Here we attain the desired IMC effect by using a medium dependent scalar coupling $G_S(eB,T)$~\cite{Farias:2016gmy}: \be G_S(eB,T) = c(eB)\left[1-\frac{1}{1+e^{\beta(eB)[T_a(eB)-T]}} \right]+s(eB), \ee where $c(eB)$, $\beta(eB)$, $T_a(eB)$ and $s(eB)$ depend only on the magnitude of $B$ and their values for selected strengths of $eB$ are given in Table~1 of Ref.~\cite{Farias:2016gmy}.
 All following numerical results in the ambit of effective model refer to this parametrization.

 In the following section we will provide details of our calculation, starting from the one loop EM polarization tensor until the evaluation of the total DR.